AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 As part of this task, we added a new method to our class [ParticleGenerator](../../src/particleRepresentation/particle) that generates two-dimensional discs of particles.
 We also made it possible to specify discs within the XML file.
 Having these features implemented we conducted a first experiment to test our simulation and let a disc fly against a reflective boundary.
 Because it is not exactly specified if the simulation should be in 2D or 3D we did both.
 For the 3D simulation, we shifted the center of the disc to (60,25,0.5) to position it vertically centered in the simulation domain.
 In the 2D case, we set the simulation domain to {120,50,0}, because the third dimension is not needed.
 * Simulation in 2D: [watch](Disc-against-reflective-Boundary-2D.mp4)
 * Simulation in 3D: [watch](Disc-against-reflective-Boundary-3D.mp4)

+## Misc ##
+* We implemented the feedback from Manish by renaming some of our tests and making some other minor changes.
+* We created tests for all stand-alone methods that we have added as part of this assignment sheet.
+Creating tests for the whole linked cells model as one would involve a huge amount of time that we do not have.
+Nevertheless, we checked its correctness thoroughly with ParaView and by going through the program step by step with the debugger and sanitizing all calculations.
+Because the model does not do more than calling the methods we tested thoroughly, we can assume that it will work how it is supposed to do.